 We should realize that it’s okay to look stupid at first then be smart for the rest of our lives than to look smart and all-knowing but know nothing really at all.

-If you need advice, you can always look for the right people using the technology.
-There are bunch of people out there who help especially those who are willing to learn.
+If you need advice, you can always look for the right people.
+Use the technology!
+There are bunch of people out there who are willing help especially to those who are willing to learn.

 Don’t be one of the social climbers!
 Don’t be an attention whore.
 Get yourself away from these kind of people or you might acquire their poor characters.
 Don’t get yourself envy about other people’s new gadgets.
 These things will only force you have bad Filipino spending habits.